-The tax filing season starts on January 23rd for 2017.
-You’ll have until April 18th to complete them (thanks to D.C.
-Emancipation Day).
+The tax filing season starts on January 29th for 2018.
+You’ll have until April 17th to complete them.

 In preparation for the tax season, it is imperative that you have a strategy to complete your taxes quickly, accurately, and with as little hassle as possible… all while keeping the cost down.